LSDBC/Economics/content/Lecture Notes/Topics in Macroeconomics II. Expectations and Optimal Policy (Marcet).md

 [^11]: This technique is called the [[Welfare Economics and Existence of An Equilibrium for a Competitive Economy|Negishi]] algorithm.
 It simplifies asset pricing by solving for quantities (Consumption) first using a Planner, and finding prices (Asset Prices) second using Marginal Utilities.
 This is only possible because financial assets net to zero in the aggregate constraint.

 [^12]: Many authors from all areas of economics introduced forms of "keeping up with the Joneses" behaviors.
 It is clear what these authors are trying to capture: Some of our consumption-saving behaviors are driven by relative consumption concerns.
 However, imposing relative consumption into utility function leads to unpleasant results, such as the "rat race".
 Not only that: It is also *unrealistic*.
 No agent would ever commit to or identify with a utility function including other peoples consumption (if you're not convinced, imagine a survey where you asked if you'd like to make everyone poorer by 50\% and yourself poorer by 1\%: how would you reply?).
 Instead, it is way more promising to include relative income concerns into the **policy function**, as a source of non-stochastic error derived from a behavioral bias.

+[^13]: Don't bother working out the maths in detail.
+Since the condition is intratemporal, ignore savings altogether from the original objective function.

+[^14]: See the pseudo-utility function as a technique to transform the Ramsey Problem into a *recursive* maximization problem.